Getting Started#

 In addition to type checking, st.geom

-also has a trick up its sleeve: assuming the geometry column matches the default name defined in st.Config
+also has a trick up its sleeve: assuming the geometry column matches the default ("geometry"), you can even omit typing the column name entirely:

 Even better, operations that involves a single geometry can be called in a simpler form: